What's A Zoot?

 And consultant/coach for organizations.
 Current clients include San Bernardino Arts Connection and Harbor Community Benefit Foundation.

 Zoot also provides leadership training camps and workshops; creates award-winning STEAM (Science Technology Engineering Arts & Math) curricula for schools; and creates Arts in Corrections programs for the California Arts Council and California Department of Corrections and Rehabilitation.
 He just finished leading a reentry arts program for the Riverside Arts Council at Riverside County Jails.

 Zoot holds a BA in dance from St. Mary’s College of California, an MBA in nonprofit management from Hope International University, and professional designations in arts education, fundraising, leadership, management, and conflict resolution.

-Zoot is a Certified Fundraising Executive (CFRE 2011), raising more than $28 million dollars for various community benefit organizations.
+Zoot is a Certified Fundraising Executive (CFRE 2011), raising more than $30 million dollars for various community benefit organizations.
 As interim leader for six organizations, Zoot helped each more than double capacity in 18 months.
-From 2007–2016, he led the Muckenthaler Cultural Center in Fullerton and more than quadrupled the number of patrons, programs, members, and budget, all during a bad economy through innovative local/regional/statewide award-winning STEAM programs and robust strategic partnerships.
+From 2007–2016, he led the Muckenthaler Cultural Center in Fullerton and more than quadrupled the number of patrons, programs, members, budget, and endowment all during a bad economy through innovative local/regional/statewide award-winning STEAM programs and robust strategic partnerships.

 Zoot is a proud Rotarian and Paul Harris Fellow touring as a lecturer on Rotary history to clubs worldwide.